tommadness/KH2Randomizer/docs/setup/Archipelago/index.md

     1. [Archipelago Software](https://github.com/ArchipelagoMW/Archipelago/releases)
     2. Install the Archipelago Companion mod from `JaredWeakStrike/APCompanion` using OpenKH Mod Manager
     3. Install the mod from `TopazTK/KH2-ArchipelagoEnablers@codeberg.org` using OpenKH Mod manager
-       1. Do Note that if you have `KH2FM-Mods-equations19/auto-save` OR `KH2FM-Mods-equations19/soft-reset` you should download `TopazTK/KH2-ArchipelagoEnablersLITE@codeberg.org` instead
-       2. This mod overwrites slot 99 with an autosave.
+       1. This mod overwrites slot 99 with an autosave.
 Make sure to copy your save data to another slot before installing.
+       2. Do Note that if you have `KH2FM-Mods-equations19/auto-save` OR `KH2FM-Mods-equations19/soft-reset` you should download `TopazTK/KH2-ArchipelagoEnablersLITE@codeberg.org` instead
+           ### DO NOT INSTALL BOTH ArchipelagoEnablers and  ArchipelagoEnablersLITE only install one otherwise the game will fail to start.
     4. AP Randomizer Seed
 - Optional Quality of Life Mods for Archipelago
     1. Optionally Install the Archipelago Quality Of Life mod from `JaredWeakStrike/AP_QOL` using OpenKH Mod Manager